ECronin1973/WSAA-Project/README.md

 ## Overview

-This project aims to analyze road deaths in Ireland over the past five years, assessing monthly trends to determine whether fatalities have increased or decreased.
-The program also investigates correlations between road safety campaigns and reductions in road deaths.
-Users can update or delete data via the API, ensuring a dynamic and user-friendly experience.
+This project focuses on examining road fatalities in Ireland over the past five years, highlighting monthly patterns to identify trends in fatality rates—whether they have risen or declined.
+It also analyzes fatalities relative to the population size, offering insights into deaths per million inhabitants.
+Additionally, the project features an API that allows users to efficiently update or remove data, providing a flexible and intuitive user experience.

 ## Author